 The Slovak Republic is a landlocked country in the heart of Europe with its capital Bratislava.
 Slovak is fully enclosed by 5 neighbours: on the west by the Czech Republic and Austria, on the north by Poland, on the east by Ukraine and by Hungary on the south.
-The republic was established on the 1st of January 1993 after Czechoslovakia split into two countries – Czech Republic and Slovakia.
+The republic was established on the 1 January 1993 after Czechoslovakia split into two countries – Czech Republic and Slovakia.
 Even though the territory is only 49,036 square kilometres, this small country in its surface area has great attractions to offer.

 There are the greatest treasures of a cultural and natural heritage filed with the UNESCO list.
 There are beautiful mountains High Tatras, the unique underground caverns and diverse nature changing during four seasons.
 Also, healing powers of thermal springs are favourite for relaxation in Slovak spas.
 Besides, a great Slovak cuisine and excellent Slovak beer or wines should be tasted while visiting such a beautiful country.

 Slovakia has a population of 5.4 million.
 Bratislava with 430,000 inhabitants is the largest city same as capital.
 The second biggest city is Košice.